-A story about improvement and re-evaluation
+A story about improvement, re-evaluation, and a redesign exercise.

-Techniques: user research, wireframing, usability testing
+User research, wireframing, usability testing

 This is a story about improvement and re-evaluation.
 A UX driven redesign exercise where the goal was to design our existing product from the ground up while having UX at the core of every decision made, rather than driven by technical limitations.